Logo

 Bridging loans

-There is a growing concern amongst international lenders for bridging loans due within the next 3 to 6 months.
+There is a growing concern amongst international mortgage lenders for bridging loans due within the next 3 to 6 months.
 This is an area of the market which is seen as “more risky” and it looks so though there will be limited refinancing/extension opportunities in the short-term.
 Those investors who took out bridging loans may also find it difficult to convert into a traditional mortgage if we do see a significant downturn in property prices.
 This is a sector of the lending market which the authorities will be monitoring carefully and they may need to provide additional liquidity if lending criteria were to tighten.

 Outlook for the international property financing market